htrgouvea/research/index.md

 ## Research Interest

-My researches are in the area of Information Security, more specifically I work on projects that help people take control of their own security and privacy.
+My researches are in the area of Information Security, more specifically I work on projects that help people take control of their own security, anonymity and privacy.

 On my [profile on Github](https://github.com/GouveaHeitor){:target="_blank"} you can see some of my codes written during my researches.